 resident from the living room where fire was actively burning.
 The family

 made it safely out of the home.
 Crews battles the fire for nearly two hours

 it under control.
 It was a great effort by the fire crews to keep the fire from spreading to other

 units.
 Check out our Facebook page for more photos.

-The 7th Annual Citizen Public Safety Academy is set to start on May 7th, 6pm-8pm
+The 7th Annual Citizen Public Safety Academy is set to start on May 7th, 6pm-8pm every

-every Wednesday night until June 4th.
+Wednesday night until June 4th.
 This program is FREE to the public!

-Participants are invited to participate in interactive and hands-on sessions every week
+Participants are invited to participate in interactive and hands-on sessions every week covering a

 Visit the Citizen Public Safety Academy Page for more info.